 Be prepared before you go hunting in Fiordland.
 Learn about permits, safety and commercial transport options.

-View Southland Conservancy’s most recently issued pesticide summary – covering the Southland and Fiordland regions.
+View the most recently issued pesticide summary for the Southern South Island covering most of the Otago, Fiordland and Southland regions.

 Apply online for a hunting permit or renew.

 Fiordland hunting brochure

 DOC maps: Discover the outdoors - DOC's key places, campsites, tracks and huts, and visitor centres on a map